Methadone in the News

 implanted.
 The injury must have been the reason his brother

 sought treatment for pain, he said.
-The younger

 brother said Frank Barnard started taking OxyContin about 2